 A to Z of Menopause and Medical Conditions

 - Much controversy continues to surround the topic of heart disease and the use of HRT.
-Current opinion states that HRT should not be used for the treatment or prevention of coronary heart disease, though it is likely that different types and routes of hormone therapy will have different effects.
-Menopausal women with angina requiring treatment for menopausal symptoms should be offered non-hormonal therapies initially.
-If these are ineffective and HRT is being considered, it should be known that there is thought to be a small increase in risk of myocardial infarction (heart attack) in the first year of use of systemic HRT in women with coronary heart disease.
+Generally, opinion states that HRT should not be used for the treatment of coronary heart disease, though it is becoming more accepted that, when used within ten years of the menopause, or under the age of 60, HRT is likely to prevent coronary heart disease.
+Menopausal women with angina requiring treatment for menopausal symptoms are usually offered non-hormonal therapies initially.
+If these are ineffective and HRT is being considered, it should be known that there may be a small increase in risk of myocardial infarction (heart attack) in the first year of use of systemic HRT in women with coronary heart disease, but different types and routes of hormone therapy will have different effects.
+In women with established heart disease, taking estrogen through the skin by patch or gel (transdermal), starting with a low dose, is generally safer than tablet form.
 Vaginal estrogens may be used safely for treatment of vaginal and bladder symptoms.

 - A history of anorexia, particularly if amenorrhoea (premenopausal absence of periods for more than 6 months at a time) occurred, increases the risk of osteoporosis.
 The menopause is an ideal time for assessment of risk and bone densitometry should be considered.
 If required for control of menopausal symptoms or prevention/treatment of osteoporosis, HRT can be used.